A Message of Gratitude as We Close Out 2025

 Overture: Detroit Wintry Nights Under the Fox Theater Lights

-Every December, as the cold settled over Detroit and Woodward Avenue shimmered with ho [...]
+Every December, as the cold settled over Detroit and Woodward Avenue shimmered wit [...]

 Arthur Godfrey Time: The Voice at the Heart of the CBS Radio Epoch